makew0rld/gemlikes/README.md

 # gemlikes

 A liking and comment system for the [Gemini](https://gemini.circumlunar.space/) protocol, especially for gemlogs!
 It works using CGI, so there's no additional server to run.
-It should work under any server that supports CGI.
-Tested with Jetforce, but please file a bug if it fails under a different server.

 Visit `gemini://makeworld.gq/gemlog/2020-05-21-first.gmi` ([Proxy](https://portal.mozz.us/gemini/makeworld.gq/gemlog/2020-05-21-first.gmi)) to see a demo of it in action.
 Here's an example output: